André Wilmart

 Wilmart's most significant work is Auteurs spirituels et textes dévots du moyen âge latin (Paris: Bloud et Gay, 1932, reissued by Brepols, 1971), which remains an important handbook on the topic.
 Among other discoveries, he is responsible for recovering the works of John of Fécamp.
 He was chosen to edit a catalogue of the Reginensis manuscript collection in the Vatican Library (the manuscripts of Queen Christina of Sweden), which became his major project in the 1930s.
 He was a Corresponding Fellow of the Medieval Academy of America from 1928.
-He was the author of more than 375 books and articles; a complete bibliography was published a separate book.
+He was the author of more than 375 books and articles; a complete bibliography of his lifetime's work was published as a separate book.